US POWS by the numbers = who went where

 Let’s begin with an overview of those involved in military units that would eventually be sent to the TBR.
 These are depicted in TABLE1 1.
 The primary ARMY unit was the 2nd Battalion 131st Field Artillery Regiment of the Texas National Guard (federalized as part of the 36th Infantry Division).
-During their time on Java as few men from the 26th Field Artillery Brigade and some member of the Army Air Force fell under that command.
-The other major unit was the USS HOUSTON, which was sunk in combat on the evening of 27 Feb to 1 MAR 1942.
-All of the survivors who made it ashore were taken as POWs.
+During their time on Java as few men from the 26th Field Artillery Brigade and some members of the Army Air Force fell under that command.
+The other major unit was the USS HOUSTON, which was sunk in combat on the evening of 28 Feb to 1 MAR 1942.
+The survivors who made it ashore were taken as POWs.
 These include both Sailor and Marines.

 Lastly, the SS Sawolka was sunk by the German raiser Michel on 29 NOV 42 and the survivors were brought to Singapore and turned over to the Japanese.
 Those POWs include 9 US Navy Reserve personnel and 22 Merchant Marines.

 I will also detail the story of the three US Civilians who also became affiliated with units as POWs.

 In summary, 131 POWs died while working on the TBR and 2 of POW-related diseases soon thereafter.
 An additional 21 died as POWs un-related to the TBR.
 Of 987 US POWS, 682 were sent to the TBR.